QuizSolverAI/extension-quiz-solver/README.md

 2. Click on the Quiz Solver AI icon.
 3. The extension will automatically solve the quiz for you.

+## Video Tutorial

+For a detailed video tutorial, watch [this video](https://www.youtube.com/watch?v=qclZj925T2E).

 ## Support

-If you encounter any issues or have any questions, please open an issue on the [GitHub repository](https://github.com/your-repo/extension-quiz-solver/issues).
+If you encounter any issues or have any questions, please open an issue on the [GitHub repository](https://github.com/QuizSolverAI/extension-quiz-solver/issues).

 ## License